sebastiankraska/quartz/content/index.md

 > You can't remove the weighs from the gym

-This site features a visitor counter:
+This site features a visit counter:

 <!-- Visit Counter -->